shehinshaji/my-project/README.md

 mkdir /home/ansadmin/dockerconfigure/warfile
 ```
 Then copy and paste the attached "dockerfile & ansibleplaybook.yml" in /home/ansadmin/dockerconfigure.
+Note:- replace the container image name to your container image name and also artifact name too.
 Then generate private key and public key for root user: -
 ```
 ssh-keygen